brygotti/lesfraisestagada/analysis.md

 #### Accounting for the influence of the graph

-As we saw in our first naive analysis, the click count metric is not a good proxy for analyzing the players intentions.
+As we saw in our first naive analysis, the click count metric, even when scaled by the number of articles per country, is not a good proxy for analyzing the players intentions.
 Indeed, it seems to be heavily influenced by the graph's structure.
 We will now explore how we can account for this influence and remove it as much as possible.

 #### What variables influence the click count?

 As seen before, countries with more articles have more clicks.
 This is very much expected, as the more articles a country has, the more likely it is that a user will encounter an article of that country.
 This is the most obvious example of a confounding variable that influences the click count.
 But this is not necessarily the only one.
-Indeed, it could be that other variables like the <a href="https://en.wikipedia.org/wiki/Directed_graph#Indegree_and_outdegree" data-bs-toggle="tooltip" data-bs-title="Note: for a given article A, the in-degree is the number of links found in other articles targetting A, while the out-degree is the number of outgoing links found in A">in-degree, out-degree</a>, or even the categories of the articles have an influence on the click count.
+Indeed, it could be that other variables like the in-degree, out-degree, or even the categories of the articles have an influence on the click count.
 For example, for a given country, if the distribution of in-degrees is higher than the average, it means that players will see more links to that country, and thus might click more often on it.

 </div>
 </div>